Seagoe Parish Magazine.

 Curate and now Rector of Lisburn, will give an

-ember.
-It will bo held on Tuesday.
+address to the mothers at their meeting in September.
+It will be held on Tuesday.
 September

 10th, in Seagoe School, a t 7.30 p.m.